jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 });
 ```

 Run the server with `node ./src/index.server.js`, open [localhost:3000](http://localhost:3000) and you'll notice that it doesn't contain the "Hello World" text.
 If you open the Developer Tools, you can see that the `bundle.js` file isn't transferred correctly.
-This is caused by every request being served by the `get('*', ...)`, which always sends the contents of `index.html`.
-To fix this, add the following line to `index.server.js`:
+This is caused by every request being served by the `app.get('*', ...)`, which always sends the contents of `index.html`.
+To fix this, add the following line to `index.server.js`, just before `app.get('*', ...)`:

 ```js
 app.use('/static', express.static(path.resolve(__dirname, '../dist')));